myclabs/Work/README.md

 Current implementations:

-- Simple: synchronous implementation, task are executed directly (useful for tests or dev environments)
+- InMemory: synchronous implementation, task are executed directly (useful for tests or dev environments)
 - [RabbitMQ](http://www.rabbitmq.com/)

 Feel free to contribute and submit other implementations (Gearman, Beanstalkd, …).